UPDATE: A Guide to Online Research Resources for the Australian Federal Legal System with some Reference to the State Level

 8. History of a Case

-FirstPoint provides access to case references, history, catchwords and some digest information for Australian cases since 1825 sourced via the Australian Digest, Australian Legal Monthly Digest (ALMD) and the Australian Case Citator.
-Cases which have subsequently cited a case are listed, mention is made regarding refusal of Special Leave to Appeal in the High Court, cases cited in a judgment are listed together with legislation judicially considered and words and phrases judicially considered.
+Westlaw provides access to case references, history, catchwords, and some digest information for Australian cases since 1825 sourced via the Australian Digest, Australian Legal Monthly Digest (ALMD), and the Australian Case Citator.
+Cases which have subsequently cited a case are listed, mention is made regarding refusal of Special Leave to Appeal in the High Court, and cases cited in a judgment are listed together with legislation judicially considered and words and phrases judicially considered.
+Supported by a wealth of secondary sources, Westlaw provides discovery and linkage between cases and commentary.

 9. Australian Legislation

-The legislative powers of the Commonwealth, States and Territories are set out in the Constitution.
-In s 51 of the Constitution, the Commonwealth Parliament is invested with power to make laws with regard to tax; immigration; international and inter State trade; foreign affairs; defence; insurance; marriage and divorce; currency and weights and measures; post and telecommunications; and invalid and old age pensions.
+The legislative powers of the Commonwealth, States, and Territories are set out in the Constitution.
+In s 51 of the Constitution, the Commonwealth Parliament is invested with power to make laws regarding tax; immigration; international and inter State trade; foreign affairs; defense; insurance; marriage and divorce; currency and weights and measures; post and telecommunications; and invalid and old age pensions.
 Exclusive powers to legislate reside with the Commonwealth as set out in ss 52 and 90 of the Constitution.
-The Australian States and Territories retain legislative powers in areas not listed under the above sections such as local government, roads, hospitals and schools.
+The Australian States and Territories retain legislative powers in areas not listed under the above sections, such as local government, roads, hospitals, and schools.
+A third tier of government is widely present in Australia, usually referred to as Local Government, though this is not enshrined in the Constitution and is governed by State legislation.

 Should there be conflict between a Commonwealth Act and State or Territory Act s 109 provides that the Commonwealth Act will prevail.